Logos & Branding - The Rules for Affiliated Competitions

 British Eventing, British Dressage and British Showjumping all have rules governing the size and placement of logos and it is important to understand these in order to ensure your competition kit is legal.

-For saddle cloths, the rules are the same across all three bodies, the logo must not exceed 200 sq cm in size, which is approximately 14cm x 14cm for a square logo.
+For saddle cloths, the rules are the same across all three bodies, the logo must not exceed 200 sq cm in size, which is approximately 14cm x 14cm for a square logo - as you can see from the NAF saddlecloths below, it is generous enough.
 However for non FEI competitions, there are now no restrictions for logo size on saddlecloths for the Cross Country phase in British Eventing, so your logo can be as large as you dare!

 Logos on competitors clothing: